-This policy explains the University's prohibition of Sexual Misconduct outside an Employment or Education Program or Activity and outlines confidential reporting options and reporting options that result in a response from the University.
+This policy explains the University's prohibition of Sexual Misconduct that occurs in a Study Abroad Program and outlines confidential reporting options and reporting options that result in a response from the University.

 This policy implements the requirements of federal Title IX regulations (see 34 CFR 106) and applies to all reported Sexual Misconduct that is alleged to have occurred on or after August 14, 2020.